In this video, George Kuh (NILOA) describes deep, integrative learning.

 The faculty currently teaching 300-Level courses have all agreed to use three JMU-created rubrics (Writing Rubric, Academic Presentation Rubric, and Integrative Thinking Rubric) to evaluate student work.

-Download the course template (available at the bottom of this page).
+Download the course template (available at the Proposing a Course section, #5 above).
 Reach out for assistance from an area coordinator or Associate Vice Provost, Meg Mulrooney.

 Absolutely.
 We currently are offering several 300-Level courses that have been modified by faculty.
 Mary Gayne’s UNST390/HIST150, Gretchen Hazard’s SCOM318, and Sarah Brooks’s ARTH389 are examples, so check them out.
 Once the endorsement committee (comprised of faculty who have taught one of these courses) determines that the course meets the learning outcomes for these integrative courses, it will be endorsed or approved by the General Education Program.